zaphosting/docs/en/scp_firststeps_connect.md

 ---
 id: scp_firststeps_connect
-title: SCP: Connect to the server
+title: SCP Connect to the server
-description: Information on how to connect to an SCP: Secret Laboratory Server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information on how to connect to an SCP Secret Laboratory Server from ZAP-Hosting - ZAP-Hosting.com Documentation
 sidebar_label: Connect to the server
 ---